Bodom (film)

 Bodom (internationally Lake Bodom) is a 2016 Finnish slasher film directed by Taneli Mustonen.
-It is inspired by but not based on the 1960 Lake Bodom murders, telling the story of a group of Finnish friends, who decide to go camping by Lake Bodom to do a reconstruction of the 1960 murders, but something goes wrong.
+It is inspired by, but not based upon, the 1960 Lake Bodom murders, telling the story of a group of Finnish friends who decide to go camping by Lake Bodom to reconstruct the 1960 murders, but something goes wrong.

 Bodom was invited to Cannes for an event organized by the Marché du Film, for which the films were chosen by a joint jury of the organizers of the event (the Cannes Film Market and the Canadian Frontières Film Event).

 Plot

 A group of friends, Nora, Elias, Atte and Ida, go to Lake Bodom to camp and reconstruct the 1960 murders there.
 Ida has been rejected at school for her nude pictures.
 Her fascination with Elias is because he is accused of taking the pictures.

 At night at Bodom, with Ida and Atte in the tent, someone grabs them through the tent.
 Atte goes out, and a mysterious figure stabs him.
 Nora and Elias run to the scene, but too late.
 The dying Atte tells them to escape before the killer returns to the tent.

 The trio tries to escape the car, but Nora's leg gives out, and she tells Elias and Ida to continue without her.
 Elias tries to explain to the angry Ida that he has never taken any nude pictures of her.
 At that moment, a mysterious figure stabs Elias from behind, killing him.
 Nora, who has plotted with Ida to kill Elias and Atte, who ruined Ida's life, is revealed as the killer.
 The girls put on protective clothing and throw the boys' bodies into Lake Bodom.
 The girls plan to escape with their car, but realize that the car keys are in Elias' pocket.
 Ida desperately dives into the lake to pick up the keys, and Nora can see movement in the woods near the lake.